marusoft/FEND-Memory-Game/README.md

 All application components are designed to be usable across modern desktop, tablet, and phone browsers.

 ## Dependencies
-The following are the dependencies that was used during the development of the *Memory Game Project* :
+The following are the dependencies that was used during the development of the ** Memory Game Project ** :
 * HTML/CSS
 * Vanilla JavaScript with DOM manipulation
 * Fonts Awesome Icon
 * Google Fonts
 * MDN Documentation
-* Sandra Isreal-Ovirih Blog on [scotch.io](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript)

 ## Installation